YF-115

 The YF-115 is a Chinese liquid rocket engine burning LOX and kerosene in an oxidizer-rich staged combustion cycle.
 A high efficiency/high thrust environmental-friendly rocket engine was always an objective within Programme 863.
 Development began in the 2000s, along with its sibling, the bigger YF-100, which would power the LM-5, LM-6 and LM-7 boosters and first stages.
 Testing was directed by the China National Space Administration (CNSA) commencing in 2005.
 Development works are mainly carried out by the Xi'an Aerospace Propulsion Institute.
-It will be used as upper stage engine for China's next generation of medium and light environmental-friendly launch vehicles, namely the Long March 6 and the Long March 7.
+It is used as the upper stage engine for China's next generation of medium and light environmental-friendly launch vehicles, namely the Long March 6 and the Long March 7.
 During early 2012, the engine system successfully passed vacuum testing.
 It is China's first upper stage rocket engine to adopt the staged-combustion cycle.

 In the LM-6 upper stage it will use a single YF-115 with gimbaled mount.
 While the LM-7 upper stage will use four such engines.
 But in this latter case, two engines will be fixed and two will be gimbaled.

+The newest rocket in the Long March series, the Long March 12, uses two YF-115 engines in its second stage.